London

 Elaine ClancyChief Nursing OfficerSouth West London ICB

-Lizzie WallmanDeputy Chief Nursing OfficerSouth East London ICB
+Lizzie WallmanDeputy Chief Nursing OfficerSouth East London ICS

 Laura AnthonyReadSenior Locality ManagerSkills for Care